Guide to hiring employees in Malaysia

 Work with an in-country talent acquisition specialist to source high-quality candidates in a competitive landscape.

-Our contract hire services can help you fill temporary roles and provide your business with the agility to respond to shifts in needs and market demand.
+• Our contract hire services can help you hire contractors fill temporary roles and provide your business with the agility to respond to shifts in needs and market demand.

-For businesses that want to hire remote employees without setting up a physical entity, an Employer of Record in Malaysia simplifies the process of hiring Malaysian employees with minimal compromise on time and expense.
+For businesses that want to build a remote hiring strategy without setting up a physical entity, an Employer of Record in Malaysia simplifies the process of hiring Malaysian employees with minimal compromise on time and expense.

 An experienced Employer of Record lets you bypass the complications of physical entity setup and focus on growing your business.
 Tasks an EOR can help you manage include overseeing locally compliant payroll and managing statutory benefits.